Effective altruism is about helping others as much as you can.

 While the mission is simple, the details aren’t.
 People have written entire bookshelves of content on ways to increase your impact, drawing from many different disciplines.

-To help you learn the basics, we took some of the best writing and made this handbook.
+To help you learn the basics, we took some of the movement's best writing and made this handbook.
 Think of it as the textbook you’d get in your first college course.
 It explains the core ideas of EA, so that you can start applying them to your own life.

 The Introductory Program is a free seminar-based course that covers the same content as the Handbook.
 We adapted it from programs run by groups at Oxford, Berkeley, and other top universities.
 New courses start once a month.

 The EA Newsletter

 Maybe you don’t want to read a whole book, but you’ve got a more specific question.
 If so, you can ask it on the Forum!

 You can also see this article for other ways to get a question answered.